Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and

 In the new study, backgrounds from QED radiation and exclusive $\pi^0$ contamination were carefully evaluated.
 QED effects are shown to be localized in extreme regions of inelasticity $y$, which are mostly excluded by standard cuts.
 The background from exclusive $\pi^0$ production was quantified via full MC simulation, showing sub-percent contamination at the lowest beam energy configuration and even less at higher energies.
 The excellent performance of the ECAL and the suppressed cross section for exclusive $\pi^0$ production at small $x_B$ are key to achieving this low background, confirming the experimental feasibility of clean DVCS measurements at the EIC.

 The study includes a demonstration of extracting nucleon tomography information and CFFs from unpolarized cross sections and $A_{LU}$ asymmetries, respectively.
 The main results are presented in Figs.~\ref{fig:Aschenauer:2025cdq:nt_sum} and~\ref{fig:Aschenauer:2025cdq:nncff}.
 One can see that nucleon tomography at the EIC will benefit from wide kinematic coverage and high-precision measurements, enabling detailed mapping of the proton’s spatial and spin structure across varying $x_B$ and $Q^2$.
 The analysis demonstrates that evolution effects impacting tomographic extractions, currently poorly understood, can be systematically studied using the EIC's extended lever arm in $Q^2$.

-The CFF extraction framework used incorporates flexible functional forms close to non-parametric methods to reduce model bias and improve uncertainty propagation.
+{ The extraction of CFFs from $A_{LU}$ asymmetries is based on a framework incorporating flexible functional forms close to non-parametric methods to reduce model bias and improve uncertainty propagation.
+At EIC kinematics the asymmetry is mostly sensitive to the interference between DVCS and BH, and can be used to constrain the imaginary parts of the CFFs $\mathcal{H}$ and $\mathcal{E}$, see Eq.~\eqref{eq:1}.
+The sensitivity to the CFF $\mathcal{E}$ is due to the excellent statistics and long lever arm in $t$ available at the EIC. }

 The impact studies highlight the significant constraining power of EIC measurements, particularly on $\mathcal{H}$, and also on $\mathcal{E}$, which are central to the Ji sum rule analysis.
 The study provides a clear benchmark for the precision and robustness of future extractions, and reinforces the EIC’s role as a critical facility for GPD and 3D nucleon structure studies.